ismnoiet/nodeschool-workshops-manager/README.md

 ## Very important
-This package is under developement and any idea of feature request is more then welcomed
+This package is under developement and any idea or feature request is more then welcomed